Paul Gavarni: Pen name

 At the time, Gavarni was barely thirty years of age.
 His sharp and witty drawings gave these generally commonplace and unartistic figures a life-likeness and an expression which soon won him a name in fashionable circles.
 He gradually gave greater attention to this more congenial work, and ultimately stopped working as an engineer to become the director of the journal Les Gens du monde.

 Gavarni followed his interests, and began a series of lithographed sketches in which he portrayed the most striking characteristics, foibles and vices of the various classes of French society.
 The letterpress explanations attached to his drawings were short, but were forcible and humorous, if sometimes trivial, and were adapted to the particular subjects.
 At first he confined himself to the study of Parisian manners, more especially those of the Parisian youth.

 Publications

 Most of his best work appeared in Le Charivari.
 He had been invited by the editor François Caboche to draw for the magazine.
 Gavarni had never drawn caricatures and was reluctant to accept the request but was persuaded to submit some drawings for approval.
-This he did and they were accepted but he didn't care for the captions which had been added by the magazine editors.
+This he did and they were accepted but he did not care for the captions which were added by the magazine editors.
 Thereafter, he started writing his own.
 This was the beginning of the Boites aux lettres series.

-Some of his most scathing and most earnest pictures, the fruit of a visit to London, appeared in L'Illustration.
+Some of his pictures appeared in L'Illustration.
 He also illustrated Honoré de Balzac's novels, and Eugène Sue's Wandering Jew.